columbus ohio tampa florida

-barbara braham executive coach tampa florida and columbus ohio
+executive coach tampa florida columbus ohio

-Executive Coach - Definition
+Executive Coaching - Definition

-Executive coaching is a confidential one-on-one
+Executive coaching is a one-on-one relationship

-relationship between a professional coach and
+between a professional coach and a high-level

-purpose of improved organizational performance
+improved organizational performance and

-and personal effectiveness.
+personal effectiveness.

 Goals of Executive Coaching

-Executive coaching is either oriented towards growth - the acquisition of skills, or development - expanded capacity.
+Coaching is either oriented towards growth - the acquisition of skills, or development - expanded capacity.
 The former is sometimes referred to as performance coaching and the latter developmental coaching.
 Together they form a horizontal and vertical axis as shown in the diagram below.

 executive coach Master Certified Coach